-- 3.7.1.
-Academic Board delegates responsibility for the assessment of students and the consideration of results, progression and degree awards to Boards of Examiners. - 3.7.2.
-Boards of Examiners are responsible for the approval of the content of written examination papers. - 3.7.3.
-Marks and judgments are provisional until they have been confirmed by the Board of Examiners; this includes marks provided to students through the academic year, (for instance on coursework) to support their learning. - 3.7.4.
-Boards of Examiners are based in academic departments and their membership includes academic staff, assessment administrators and external examiners.
-Rules for quoracy are set out in the Guidance and Procedures for the Conduct of Boards of Examiners. - 3.7.5.
-A part-in-advance Board of Examiners considers results where there is a specific progression requirement (e.g. part-time or professional practice programmes). - 3.7.6.
-There is a Board of Examiners for each programme of study leading to an award.
-One Board of Examiners may cover multiple programmes of study. - 3.7.7.
-Finalists taking re-assessment in August/September can be recommended for an award by action of the Chair of Board of Examiners, without a separate meeting of the Board of Examiners concerned, providing the prior approval of the External Examiner(s) has been obtained. - 3.7.8.
-For joint programmes, students' results are considered by all contributing Departmental Boards of Examiners.
+- 3.7.1 Academic Board delegates responsibility for the assessment of students and the consideration of results, progression and degree awards to Boards of Examiners.
+The College's examination boards will be comprised of 'programme boards' and 'College boards'. - 3.7.2 Programme Boards of Examiners should be constituted such that all programmes can be considered, this could be at degree level or departmental level, depending on the numbers of students requiring consideration. - 3.7.3 Programme Boards of Examiners are responsible for the approval of the content of written examination papers. - 3.7.4 Marks and judgments are provisional until they have been confirmed by the Board of Examiners; this includes marks provided to students through the academic year, (for instance on coursework) to support their learning. - 3.7.5 Programme Boards of Examiners are based in academic departments and their membership includes academic staff, assessment administrators and external examiners.
+Rules for quoracy are set out in the Guidance and Procedures for the Conduct of Boards of Examiners.
+Meetings will be convened online and conducted in line with the College's procedures as set out in the Board of Examiners' Guidance. - 3.7.6 One Board of Examiners may cover multiple programmes of study. - 3.7.7 Decisions relating to finalists and other students can be taken either by the Chair (providing the prior approval of the External Examiner(s) has been obtained) or at a meeting of the Programme Board as appropriate.
+All decisions must be taken on the basis of confirmed marks (following completion of the marking and moderation process).
+Programme Boards (including External Examiner(s)) must be consulted where any exceptional decision is required in accordance with the College's published Board of Examiners' Guidance. - 3.7.8 For joint programmes, students' results are considered by all contributing Programme Boards of Examiners.
 The home department receives recommendations from the contributing department(s) and is responsible for making final decisions on progression and degree awards.
-Each Board of Examiners sees the entire profile of students' marks. - 3.7.9.
-Each Board of Examiners has a pre-meet on a previously agreed date.
+Each Programme Board of Examiners sees the entire profile of students' marks.

-- 3.7.10.
-Boards of Examiners may dismiss or suspend temporarily a student on grounds of unsatisfactory academic progress because of failure in a summative assessment. - 3.7.11.
-Boards of Examiners consider any adjustments relating to progression presented by extenuating circumstances.
-For the purposes of student privacy, Boards of Examiners do not discuss the specific extenuating circumstances themselves. - 3.7.12.
-Boards of Examiners do not consider the assessments of a student subject to an academic misconduct investigation until the process is complete. - 3.7.13.
-A Board of Examiners may reconsider its recommendations only when invited to do so through an Academic Appeal.
+- 3.7.9 Programme Boards of Examiners may recommend to dismiss or suspend temporarily a student on grounds of unsatisfactory academic progress because of failure in a summative assessment. - 3.7.10 Programme Boards of Examiners consider any adjustments relating to progression presented by extenuating circumstances.
+For the purposes of student privacy, Programme Boards of Examiners do not discuss the specific extenuating circumstances themselves. - 3.7.11 Programme Boards of Examiners do not consider the assessments of a student subject to an academic misconduct investigation until the process is complete. - 3.7.12 A Programme Board of Examiners may reconsider its recommendations only when invited to do so through an Academic Appeal. - 3.7.13 College Boards of Examiners will be convened to ratify decisions of Programme Boards and will operate in accordance with the College's published Boards of Examiners Guidance.
+All meetings will be convened online. - 3.7.14 College Boards will comprise of the relevant Chairs of Programme Boards and will be Chaired by a member of the College appointed by the Chair of the Quality and Standards Committee.
+External Examiners will be appointed to College Boards on the approval of the Quality and Standards Committee Chair.
+College Board ratification will take place either through action taken by the Chair or a meeting of the full Board as required.

-3.8.
-Academic Integrity
+3.8 Academic Integrity